 5PM: Now it’s the main event versus Paulson.
 This was what it was all building towards.
 You were where you wanted to be, right?

-Hall: I knew it would hopefully be me and Paulson in the finals and it got to that point.
+Hall: I knew it would hopefully be Paulson and I in the finals and it got to that point.
 And it was really tough.
 I got to train a lot with Brandon in the early 90’s all the way through ’96.
 He came over as my training partner in ’95.
 We trained together all of ’95 and ’96, he would come down by me and stay with me in Stevens Point.
-We became great friends but at that point, I ended up having to make a decision — where did I think I could win a gold medal?
-I knew my body could make the weight so I went down.
+We became great friends, but at that point, I ended up having to make a decision — where did I think I could win a gold medal?
+I knew my body could make the weight, so I went down.
 You know, one of us wasn’t going to make the team.
 It’s a tough thing.
 But at the same time, he knew where I was coming from, which was that I had to do what I had to do by dropping.

 5PM: Knowing you were going into what was a very familiar setting for you at this juncture in your career, which was a best-of-three Trial final, I’d imagine this felt different.
 You might have had other opponents in domestic finals before you knew well and were familiar with, but it’s got to be different going against someone like this.